mrthorncherry/Fire-animation/README.txt

 Requires the FastLED animation library https://fastled.io

-or in the Arduino library manager
+FastLED can also be found in the Arduino library manager.